 Our trip began at Frankfurt International Airport, where we flew to Abu Dhabi with Etihad Airways.
-We were impressed with the customer service, the level of comfort, the entertainment selection and the food.
 Our layover was short in Abu Dhabi, just enough time to get from one gate to the next and continue our journey to Ho Chi Minh City (about 15 hours of flying total).

-We landed in HCMC and were greeted by warm weather.
+Warm weather greeted us upon arrival in HCMC.
 We left behind 30-40° F weather in Germany and were instantly loving the 90° F weather in Vietnam (in February!).

-Since we arrived at around 7 p.m., we didn’t get to do a lot the first day.
-Luckily, we had two full days after our arrival.
-We went upstairs to our hotel’s rooftop restaurant/bar, The View, and had a lovely dinner followed by drinks.
+We arrived at around 7 p.m., freshened up, and went upstairs to the hotel’s rooftop restaurant/bar, The View, for a lovely dinner and drinks.

-Afterwards, we went walking up and down Bui Vien Street to take in the sights.
-We found a nice balcony for couple drinks and watched the people below us, in awe of our new surroundings for the next couple of days!
+After dinner, we took a walk down Bui Vien Street to take in the sights.
+We found a nice balcony to sit an enjoy a drink and watched the people below us, in awe of our new surroundings!

 Cu Chi Tunnels